AsthaPitambarwale/Kilangi-Jewellery/README.md

 # Kilangi Jewellery – Homepage

-A pixel-accurate, responsive eCommerce homepage built using **HTML, CSS, and Vanilla JavaScript**, based strictly on the provided Desktop and Mobile design PDFs.
+A pixel-accurate, responsive eCommerce homepage built using **HTML, CSS, and Vanilla JavaScript**.

 This project focuses on clean UI implementation, layout accuracy, and subtle interactions without using any frameworks or libraries.